We offer extensive resources to help in former members of destructive groups recovery from their experiences.

 If your therapist seems uninterested in learning about the lasting effects that cults and mind control can have, we encourage you to strongly consider an alternative therapist, as your needs are not likely to be met.

 To find out more about these options, please contact us or call (617) 396-4638 during office hours.

 We would really like to be of help.

 We have a Frequently Asked Questions section that may be of help in answering some of your questions.

-Steve Hassan is a Nationally Certified Counselor (NCC) and also a Licensed Mental Health Counselor (LMHC) in the Commonwealth of Massachusetts.
-His license number is 820; he is a member of the American Counseling Association, and the Massachusetts Mental Health Counselors Association.
+Steven Hassan is a Nationally Certified Counselor (NCC) and also a Licensed Mental Health Counselor (LMHC) in the Commonwealth of Massachusetts.
+His license number is 820.
+He is a member of the American Counseling Association, and the Massachusetts Mental Health Counselors Association.
 He also belongs to the American Society for Clinical Hypnosis and the International Society of Hypnosis.
 As a member of the American Counseling Association, he adheres to their ethical guidelines.